litchipi/litchipi.github.io/_posts/2021-09-13-container-in-rust-part1.md

 Visit [the linuxcontainers.org website][lxc-website] for more informations, including informations about the variants LXD, LXCFS and other related tools.

+# About this tutorial

+In this tutorial, I assume the reader already know how to create simple programs in Rust.
+I won't exaplain anything related to the Rust langage, but I will link as much as possible notions of the Rust langage to [The Book][rust-the-book] to allow anyone to read an unknown / forgotten subject if needed.

 [docker-website-whatisdocker]: https://www.docker.com/resources/what-container
 [linux-containers-tutorial]: https://blog.lizzie.io/linux-containers-in-500-loc.html
 [understand-docker-container-escape]: https://blog.trailofbits.com/2019/07/19/understanding-docker-container-escapes/